persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-09-a-next-js-web-app-with-basic-auth.md

 A Full Stack Next.js App serving as a login system having a client and a "fake" API.
 Secured by HTTPS and Basic Authentication.

-Hosted at Netlify Cloud and using Continuous Deployment
+This Next.js Jamstack Web App is hosted at Netlify Cloud and using Continuous Deployment